Dragon Ball Logo

 What does the Dragon Ball logo mean?

 The Dragon Ball logo represents the media franchise itself, as it contains its name.
-The inscription looks bright and unusual as if hinting at the dynamism of the plot.
+The inscription looks bright and unusual, as if it hints at the plot’s dynamism.

 What do the Goku symbols mean?

 The Japanese character “Goku” is the kanji for “Son of Goku”.
 It has a double meaning.
 On the one hand, it is the root of the word Satori, which translates to “enlightenment.”
-On the other hand, the kanji has a connection to the term Satoru (to know, to understand).
+On the other hand, the kanji is related to the term Satoru (to know, to understand).

 What is the message of Dragon Ball?